Gérard Mourou: Nobel Prize

 Mourou and Strickland found that stretching a laser out reduced its peak power, which could then be greatly amplified using normal instruments.

 It could then be compressed to create the short-lived, highly powerful lasers they were after.
 The technique, which was described in Strickland's first scientific publication, came to be known as chirped pulse amplification (CPA).
 They were probably unaware at the time that their tools would make it possible to study natural phenomena in unprecedented ways.
 CPA could also per definition be used to create a laser pulse that only lasts one attosecond, one-billionth of a billionth of a second.
 At those timescales, it became possible not only to study chemical reactions, but what happens inside individual atoms.

 The Guardian and Scientific American provided simplified summaries of the work of Strickland and Mourou: it "paved the way for the shortest, most intense laser beams ever created".
 "The ultrabrief, ultrasharp beams can be used to make extremely precise cuts so their technique is now used in laser machining and enables doctors to perform millions of corrective" laser eye surgeries.
 Canadian Prime Minister Justin Trudeau acknowledged the achievements of Mourou and Strickland: "Their innovative work can be found in applications including corrective eye surgery, and is expected to have a significant impact on cancer therapy and other physics research in the future".

+Controversy

+At the time he received the Nobel prize, a publicity video filmed in 2010 to represent the Extreme Light Infrastructure (ELI), went viral.
+It featured female students swaying around Mourou and losing their lab coats.
+It was widely criticized, included by the Nobel committee for its representation of women in sciences.
+Mourou commented it was intended as humoristic, and added: "I am not very proud of this video".